The NaNoWriMo Alternative: How To Create a Writing Habit This November Without Burning Out

 It’s a significant effort to write 1,667 words a day.
 While running a growing copywriting and coaching business with a full client load, staying creative, writing and editing for others, looking after myself with good food and movement, and driving my kids around so they can live their best lives.

-My 50,000-word draft, by the way, was a complete SFD (shitty first draft) that required many edits and at least one complete rewrite.
+My 50,000-word draft, by the way, was a complete SFD (surrendered first draft) that required many edits and at least one complete rewrite.
 This brings up something else I hear among the writing community.
 The problem with cramming 50,000 words into 30 days is that most of the writing is junk.

 NaNoWriMo-style challenges focus on quantity — not quality.